If you have just begun your sublimation journey and are worried if your transfers will come out vibrant or not, then don’t worry.

 Few years back when I started my printing, I faced multiple issues due to which my prints were not coming right.
 I utilized many resources to know the reason.

-During my learning phase I did lots of experiment and after hours of learning I was able to print correctly.
-However, I wasted multiple resources while mastering the skills which was on expensive end.
+During my learning phase, I did lots of experiments, and after hours of learning, I was able to print correctly.
+However, I wasted multiple resources while mastering the skills, which was on the expensive end.

 Tips for successful sublimation for beginners